trackit/terraform-aws-client-vpn/README.md

 ### Using federated authentification (better security) :
 - How to setup federated authentification with aws sso here : http://ARTICLE
+- AWS VPN Client download link : https://aws.amazon.com/vpn/client-vpn-download/
 - You can find the generated Client VPN configuration into your terraform folder.
-- AWS VPN Client download link : https://aws.amazon.com/vpn/client-vpn-download/
+- Each user have a login/password to authenticate.

 ```hcl
 module "client_vpn" {